How to apply for citizenship

 2. You will receive a letter of receipt that says USCIS received your application.
 Keep this and write down the 13-digit receipt number.
 Take a photo of the receipt on your phone and email it to yourself to make sure you don’t lose it.
 You can use the receipt number to check the status of your application on the USCIS website.

-- Applying for citizenship usually costs $757.
+- Applying for citizenship usually costs $725.
 You may be able to get a fee waiver.
 A waiver means that you will not have to pay.
 It depends on how much you make and where you live.
-You can use the calculator below to find out if you can get a waiver.

 3. Complete your biometric screening.
 This is a security check.
 You will be asked to go to an office at a certain day and time.
 Make sure to go to this appointment and to arrive on time!
 At the appointment, they will take your fingerprints.
 This means they will stamp your fingerprints and run the picture through a system to make sure you are not a criminal.